Tyrone-Ward/nodejs-template/README.md

 [Interactive API documentation](https://swagger.io/) can be accessed at the path: `api-docs/` For local development use this: http://localhost:3000/api-docs \
-Just write JSDoc-annotated source code and it will automatically generate an OpenAPI (Swagger) specification. \
+Just write JSDoc-annotated source code and it will automatically generate an OpenAPI (Swagger) documentation. \
 Important: swaggerUI is disabled for the production env

 ```javascript